simonecorsi/awesome/README.md

 *   [troxler/awesome-css-frameworks](https://github.com/troxler/awesome-css-frameworks) - List of awesome CSS frameworks in 2026

-*   [braintree/jsdoc-template](https://github.com/braintree/jsdoc-template) - A clean, responsive documentation template with search and navigation highlighting for JSDoc 3

 *   [animate-css/animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.

 *   [zachacole/Simple-Grid](https://github.com/zachacole/Simple-Grid) - A simple, lightweight CSS grid